 The following seven characteristics of a house church describe some of the spiritual dynamics that make a house church appealing to disenfranchised church members, or to those who have never been in a church.
 This is not to say that all house churches meet these descriptions.
 On the contrary, there are many streams of the house-church movement—some charismatic, some focused on home school and home birth, some following a specific teacher, and some simply adrift doctrinally and spiritually.
 However, when we describe house churches, we are describing what we see as a biblically faithful model of such.

 When people become a part of a Christian community, they usually affirm their faith through an "interacted identity" with the faith-experience of the house-church community.
 They learn what the others in the group believe and experience the values and attitudes of others.
 But most important, they open themselves to life-changing situations that others have experienced.
 They become "one" with the house-church community—often at a greater level than that which occurs in larger facility-based churches.

-Most house churches are not held together by written principles, and most do not have detailed standards of conduct ...
+Most house churches are not held together by written principles, and most do not have detailed ...